eProsima/DDS-Router/docs/rst/user_manual/user_interface.rst

                         Value 0 does not reload file.
 [Default: 0].
       -d --debug        Activate debug Logs (be aware that some logs may require specific CMAKE compilation options).
       -v --version      Print version, branch and commit hash.
+      -t --timeout      Set a maximum time in seconds for the Router to run.
+Value 0 does not set maximum.
+[Default: 0].

 .. _user_manual_user_interface_configuration_file_argument: